 There are two sets of firmware to be used, one on the FPGA and one on the MCU.
 The MCU simply receives wireless data, and forwards it to the Serial port connected to the FPGA.

-The FPGA firmware receives this data, and decodes the packets appropriately to set the phase and amplitude accordingly for each transducer.
+The FPGA firmware receives this data and decodes the packets appropriately to set the phase and amplitude accordingly for each transducer.

 Each firmware can be found in the repo folders.
 Note you may only need to use the quartus programmer software to program the necessary jic file.